 York University is moving forward with plans to establish a new School of Medicine that will focus on training family and community doctors in an integrated setting.
 Medical and health curriculum and research will support this integrated and preventive model for health care, which aims to promote care beyond the walls of hospital facilities.
-The model is expected to create greater health equity for diverse communities in the GTA and underserved communities across Canada, including the more than one million Ontarians who do not have access to primary care.
+The model is expected to create greater health equity for diverse communities in the Greater Toronto Area and underserved communities across Canada, including the more than one million Ontarians who do not have access to primary care.

 Long known for its interdisciplinary approach to research, teaching, and learning - York possesses significant depth and breadth of academic programming and research, providing a solid foundation for a modern medical school.
 York’s Faculty of Health includes one of Canada’s largest Nursing and Nurse Practitioner programs, as well as outstanding bachelor and graduate degrees in psychology, kinesiology and health sciences, global health, health studies, health policy and management, health informatics, critical disability studies, and neuroscience.